Michael Hart Fine Art

 A Horizontal Perspective on a Chicago Icon

-This is the second of my two photographs of the Chicago Board of Trade Building, captured during a walking tour through the city with my ever-reliable plastic Holga camera, loaded with 120-size black and white film.
-Like its companion, Board of Trade #1, this image was scanned and finished in warm sepia tones—a nod to the building’s rich history and timeless aesthetic.
+This is the second of two photographs I made of the Chicago Board of Trade Building during a walking tour of the city with a simple plastic Holga camera, loaded with medium-format black and white film.

 Late Light and Sepia Shadows